What is Ingrezza and how is it used?

 What are the possible side effects of Ingrezza?

-The most common side effect of Ingrezza is sleepiness (somnolence).
+The most common side effects of Ingrezza include:

 - blurred vision